centralityai/repl-demo/README.rst

 REPL Demo
 =========
-This is a companion repository for the article, `Building REPLs for Fun and Profit`_.
+This is a companion repository for the article, "`Building REPLs for Fun and Profit`_".
 Download this repository to your computer so that you can try out the examples from the article.

 Each file in this repository corresponds to one of the examples in the article: